xylan-org/mailspy/CONTRIBUTING.md

 _Please note that currently there's no fixed schedule for releases._

 The release process is almost fully automated (implemented by [build-release.yml](.github/workflows/build-release.yml)).
+Run this workflow on the `develop` branch for 2.x and on `develop-1.x` for 1.x.

 Its steps in a nutshell are the following:
 - Infer release version (see the _Versioning_ section)